 Rachel tours internationally with specialist ensemble Synergy Vocals (as she has done since they began in 1996 as a 4-member ensemble singing music by Steve Reich), collaborating with leading orchestras such as the London Symphony Orchestra, Boston Symphony Orchestra, Chicago Symphony Orchestra, and New York Philharmonic, and conductors including Boulez, Robertson, Saraste and Harding.
 Together they perform in major venues throughout Europe and the United States including London’s Royal Festival Hall and Barbican, Amsterdam’s Concertgebouw, the Philharmonie Paris, Disney Hall Los Angeles and Carnegie Hall New York.

-In the recording studio, Rachel has worked on the soundtracks of more than 120 movies including Lord of the Rings, Harry Potter, Shrek, Moulin Rouge, Transformers, Avatar, Alice in Wonderland, Nanny McPhee and Prometheus.
-She has also added her voice to more than 50 albums made by a diverse range of artists and bands including Bjork, Missy Elliott, Nightwish, Mika, Keith Urban, Michael Jackson and Eric Clapton.
+In the recording studio, Rachel has sung on the soundtracks of more than 120 movies including Lord of the Rings, Harry Potter, Shrek, Moulin Rouge, Transformers, Avatar, Alice in Wonderland, Nanny McPhee and Black Widow.
+She has also contributed to more than 50 studio albums, made by a diverse range of artists and bands including Bjork, Missy Elliott, Nightwish, Mika, Keith Urban, Michael Jackson and Eric Clapton.

 A solo album by Rachel – gentle rain – featuring standards by Gershwin, Porter and Berlin as well as ballads by Michel Legrand, Billy Joel and others – is now available to buy, or to download from iTunes and other digital sites.